-In 1996, Ms Curtis received the State Department’s Meritorious Honor Award for her role as embassy point person in a year-long, four-nation endeavour to free hostages held by militants in Kashmir.
+In 1996, Ms Curtis received the State Department’s Meritorious Honor Award for her role as embassy point person in a year-long, four-nation endeavor to free hostages held by militants in Kashmir.

-She is from Fort Wayne, Indiana and received a bachelor's degree in economics at Indiana University in 1990.
-She lives in Herndon, Virginia, with her husband and two children.
+She is from Fort Wayne, Indiana and received a bachelor's degree in economics from Indiana University in 1990.